awsdocs/amazon-redshift-developer-guide/doc_source/access-cross-account.md

 To control the access to the data sharing API operations, use IAM action\-based policies\.
 For information about how to manage IAM policies, see [Managing IAM policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_manage.html) in the *IAM User Guide*\.

-For information on the permissions required to use the data sharing API operations, see [Permissions required to use the data sharing API operations](https://docs.aws.amazon.com/redshift/latest/mgmt/redshift-iam-access-control-identity-based.html) in the *Amazon Redshift Cluster Management Guide*\.
+For information on the permissions required to use the data sharing API operations, see [Permissions required to use the data sharing API operations](https://docs.aws.amazon.com/redshift/latest/mgmt/redshift-iam-access-control-identity-based.html) in the *Amazon Redshift Management Guide*\.

 To make cross\-account data sharing more secure, you can use a conditional key `ConsumerIdentifier` for the `AuthorizeDataShare` and `DeauthorizeDataShare` API operations\.
 By doing this, you can explicitly control which AWS accounts can make calls to the two API operations\.